iliev0980/real_estate/README.md

 ## If you need to create an admin user run the next command and follow the instructions in the console
 `docker-compose -f docker-compose.prod.yml exec web python manage.py createsuperuser`

-#### If you want to change the password for the email that is used to send archived invoices to the accoounting edit the EMAIL_PASSWORD variable in .env.prod file
-#### If you want to change the email address change EMAIL_HOST_USER variable in gsoft_erp_invoices/settings.py
-#### If you want to change the accounting email change the ACCOUNTING_EMAIL variable in gsoft_erp_invoices/settings.py